Online Budget Allocation with Censored Semi-Bandit Feedback: Polylogarithmic regret with diminishing returns: missing details

-We define the good event $\cG_{T}$ as the event of Lemma \ref{lemma:LB:bernoullis} (that holds with probability at least $1-\frac{K}{T}$).
-The next lemma shows that each arm is explored at least a linear function of $t$, when $t$ is larger than some logarithmic function of $T$.
+Then, define a second good event $\cG_{T}$ as the event of Lemma \ref{lemma:LB:bernoullis} (that holds with probability at least $1-\frac{K}{T}$).
+The next lemma shows that each arm is explored at least a linear function of $t$, when $t$ is larger than some logarithmic function of $T$, under these good events.

 \begin{lemma} Let \Cref{assumption:F} hold.
 Let $T \ge 3$.
 Consider $t$ with

 Assume that the two good events $\cE_{T}^\delta$ in \eqref{eq:good:event:ET} and $\cG_{T}$ hold.
 For $\cE_{T}^\delta$ assume that $\delta \ge 2e^{-50(\log T)^{2}}$.
 Then for each arm $\ell \in [K]$ it holds